AmankumarJangid/TrimossInternsWork/README.md

 ## Express Version - 4.18.2 and path-to-regexp Version - 6.2.1
 is being used because the latest version is currently experimental may give some error while using path-to-regexp

+## to run the program Use to terminal
+Use cd client and then npm run dev
+Use cd server and then npm run dev